mdoerk/seng513project/README.md

 		</body>
 	</html>

-When the link is clicked (which generating a request for '/myroute'), we would like to to call a method 'foo()' in our JavaScript module 'FooBar':
+When the link is clicked (which generates a request for '/myroute'), we would like to to call a method 'foo()' in our JavaScript module 'FooBar':

 	var FooBar = exports.FooBar = function() {
 		this.bar = 'bar';
 	};

-	// The function we would like to call
+	// THE FUNCTION TO CALL
 	FooBar.foo = function(req, res) {
 		res.writeHead(200, { 'Content-Type' : 'text/html' });
 		res.end('<html><body><h1>FooBar</h1></body></html>');